© Visit Guernsey

 The snow-capped Picos de Europa in Cantabria, Spain are visible when you sail into Santander.
 The high alpine region offers varying levels of hiking, from a few hours to long distance GR routes.
 Try the Ruta de Cares, a relatively easy hike along the Cares Gorge, with dramatic precipices.
 Sail with Brittany Ferries.

 Urban walkers can combine treading the streets of Dublin with the green route of Howth’s Cliffs with views of the Mourne Mountains, Bailey Lighthouse and the Wicklow Mountains.
-Sail with Irish Ferries, P&O Ferries, Stena Line and Isle of Man Steam Packet Company
+Sail with Irish Ferries, P&O Ferries, Stena Line and Isle of Man Steam Packet Company (seasonal service).

 Best for surfing